Environmental Due Diligence Minimises & Limits Transaction Risks

-Since 1985, the number of company acquisitions and mergers has risen tenfold.
-At the same time, the effort of negotiations before a transaction have also risen with the financial and economic crisis.
-The process of investigating all facts, conditions, rules, laws, regulations, financial considerations, or any other such matters that would affect one's decision to purchase property is called due diligence audit.
+Since 1985, the number of company transactions has risen twentyfold.
+At the same time, the effort of negotiations before a transaction have also risen considerably.
+The process of investigating all facts, conditions, rules, laws, regulations, financial considerations, or any other such matters that would affect one's decision to purchase property is called due diligence assessment.

-Although such an audit is not legally required, anyone who acquires a company or a property from which environmental risks arise is also liable for this.
-Strict compliance guidelines and the more deliberate handling of money and assets do their utmost to ensure that the due diligence audit is becoming more and more important.
+Although an environmental due diligence assessment (EDDA) is not legally required, anyone who acquires a company or a property from which environmental risks arise can also be made liable for this.
+Strict compliance guidelines and the more deliberate handling of money and assets do their utmost to ensure that the EDDA is becoming more and more important.

-It is important to consider not only the actual situation but also to check whether the transaction corresponds to future laws and regulations, in particular EU Directives.
+It is important to consider not only the actual situation but also to check whether the transaction corresponds to future laws and regulations.

-As an increasing number of potential buyers evaluate the legal, fiscal and financial situation, the environmental situation of the company or the property is often neglected.
-This is all the more serious as the value of a company or property is significantly dependent on its environmental situation and the liability risks it is exposed to.
-For company or property transactions, it is, therefore, important to take a close look at possible environmental risks and the resulting monetary risks within the scope of the due diligence process.
-At the time of the transaction foreseeable changes to the legislation are included in the evaluation.
-Possible environmental risks or the elimination of environmental damage can thus be directly integrated into the agreement and reflected in the purchase price.
+As an increasing number of potential buyers evaluate the legal, fiscal and financial situation, the environmental condition of the target is often neglected.
+This however becomes even more crucial, as the value of the target is significantly dependent on its environmental risks and the liability risks it is exposed to.
+It is therefore important to take a close look at possible environmental risks and the resulting liability within the scope of the due diligence process.
+Legislative changes foreseeable at the time of the transaction are included in the evaluation.
+Possible environmental risks or provisions for the elimination of environmental damage can thus be directly integrated into the sales and purchase agreement and reflected in the purchase price.

-An environmental due diligence audit is also relevant from a sales perspective.
-For this reason, in addition to the buyer's due diligence (Acquisition DD), the seller's due diligence instrument (Vendor DD) is recommended.
-This serves to document the environmental risks or damage at the time of the sale from the vendors point of view.
-The Vendor DD thus represents the starting point for the sales negotiations and forms the opposite of the Acquisition DD.
+An EDDA is also relevant from the seller's perspective.
+For this reason, in addition to the buyer's due diligence (Buyer DD), a seller's due diligence (Seller DD) is also highly recommendable.
+This serves to document the environmental risks or damage at the time of the sale from the seller´s point of view.
+The Seller DD thus represents the ideal starting point for the sales negotiations of the Buyer DD.

-CDM Smith prepares audits using procedures that apply across the globe while taking into account local requirements specific to a country or region.
-Our portfolio includes the following international standards:
+CDM Smith audits use procedures that apply across the globe while taking into account local requirements specific to a country or region.
+Our assessment criteria include the following standards in their current version:

 - Environmental Liability Directive (2004/35/EC)

-- ASTM E2365-14: Standard Guide for Environmental Compliance Performance Assessment
+- ASTM E2365: Standard Guide for Environmental Compliance Performance Assessment